Search by Provider Name

 GAP MINISTRIES

-Call center connecting caller to partnering churches providing: Bedding, household goods, linens, clothing, cleaning supplies, laundry detergent, hygiene items, paper products, and work boots.
-Referrals are made to local food pantry locations.
-No financial assistance is available.
+A coalition of churches providing bedding, household goods, linens, clothing, cleaning supplies, laundry detergent, hygiene items, paper products, and work boots.
+Referrals are also made to food pantry locations.

-Accepts donations of couches, kitchen tables, beds, mattresses, box springs, and frames (queen size or smaller).
+Accepts donations of couches, kitchen tables, and queen size or smaller beds, mattresses, box springs, and frames.

 Hours: Tuesday/Thursday 9:30am-noon